 So, as much as I am personally opposed to using your phone while in the outdoors (or any other device – seriously, you should be enjoying a good digital detox and not checking your email!), it is still good to have a portable solar charger to keep your phone juiced in case of emergencies.
-Likewise, anyone dependent on GPS for navigation will want a reliable way to keep it powered.
+Likewise, photographers and people dependent on GPS for navigation will want a reliable way to keep gear powered.
 And I’m sure there are a zillion other good reasons to have a solar charger while outdoors.

 - Best Solar Chargers Reviewed

 - How to Charge Devices with Solar Power

 - How to Choose a Portable Solar Charger

 Don’t get me wrong: portable solar panels are awesome and have come a long way.
 They’ve gotten smaller, more durable, and much more reliable.